dome9/cloud-bots-azure/README.md

 # Deploy the CloudBots to your Azure accounts

-To use the CloudBots in your Azure accounts, you must setup your account and your Dome9 account.
+To use the CloudBots in your Azure accounts, you must setup your account and your CloudGuard account.

 ## Setup your Azure subscriptions for CloudBots

-Follow these steps to configure your Azure subscriptions to use Dome9
+Follow these steps to configure your Azure subscriptions to use CloudGuard
 CloudBots:

   - Install packages needed by the Cloudbots